 A lot has been said and written on the importance of connecting with your customers.
 Your food truck customers are the lifeblood of your mobile food business.
 You must strengthen your bond with them if you wish to grow, especially in today’s market where competition is tougher than ever.
 So, how do you get your customers involved in creating items for your menu?
 Today we’ll share 5 ideas.

 How To Get Your Customers Involved With Your Menu Design

-Ideas can be submitted at your food truck on a contest form, social media, or on your website.
+Have ideas submitted at your food truck on a contest form, social media, or on your website.

 - Returning favorite.
 Ask customers if they would like to see a discontinued menu item make a comeback.

 - Seasonal item.
 Create a contest for a seasonal item (try Spring since it’s right around the corner) that will be a limited time offer.